AlexJReid/blog/content/posts/bigtable-filtering.md

 ### Show a comment directly through its identifier

 This is where our scanning/filtering model gives us a little more work to do.
-Comments for products are easy to access, but finding a comment identifier (or comments written by a given user) is very inefficient.
+We have only really thought about ordered sets of products.
+Finding a comment by its identifier (or comments written by a given user) would be inefficient with the current model.

 A simple solution is to write the row again, with a row key beginning with the comment identifier, such as `COMMENT#1`.
 A column within that row should hold the `PRODUCT#42/...` row key.